iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>WAR</summary>

+Version 10.3
+- Added `.capped_tp` sub-set to Weapon Skill sets in addition to the current `.high_buff` sub-set.
+- Adjusted all Weapon Skill sets to no longer combine in the sets themselves but in the rules instead.

 Version 10.2.1
 - Added `MoveCastDelay` Advanced Option.
 Allows you to adjust the delay in seconds to wait AFTER coming to a stop before casting the pending spell to help prevent interruption.